-Your application for a CYA scholarship must be submitted first to your study abroad and financial aid offices at the your school.
-Along with the application you must turn in copies your parents' and your own previous year's tax forms.
-You will find directions are on the scholarship application form.
+Your application for a CYA scholarship must be submitted first to your study abroad and financial aid offices at your school.
+Along with the application you must turn in copies of your parents' and your own previous year's tax forms.
+You will find directions on the scholarship application form.

 Download and carefully read all instructions.